huggingface/blog/optimizing-bark.md

 # Bark Architecture

 **Bark** is a transformer-based text-to-speech model proposed by Suno AI in [suno-ai/bark](https://github.com/suno-ai/bark).

-**Bark** is capable of generating a wide range of audio outputs, including speech, music, background noise, and simple sound effects.
+It is capable of generating a wide range of audio outputs, including speech, music, background noise, and simple sound effects.
 Additionally, it can produce nonverbal communication sounds such as laughter, sighs, and sobs.

-The Bark model has been available in 🤗 Transformers since v4.31.0 onwards!
+Bark has been available in 🤗 Transformers since v4.31.0 onwards!

 You can play around with Bark and discover it's abilities [here](https://colab.research.google.com/github/ylacombe/notebooks/blob/main/Bark_HuggingFace_Demo.ipynb).